AddioElectronics/Fake-Netstat/Readme.md

 # Fake Netstat

-Fake Netstat is scam baiting software, for tricking tech support scammers.
+Fake Netstat is a replacement executable, for tricking tech support scammers.
 You can make the list very short, and very slow, or the opposite being extremely fast and infinitely long.

 Inspired by Kitboga, who said in one of his recent videos that he is using a fake netstat, and so I thought it would be a fun little excercise to do this afternoon.